LibreELEC/documentation/configuration/ir-remotes.md

 * The `/etc/lirc/lirc_options.conf` file configures the default LIRC driver and /dev/lirc0.
 * The `/etc/lirc/lircd.conf` file includes remote configs for MCE, Xbox 360, Xbox One, and a few others.

-The embedded files can be overriden at boot time by creating `/storage/.config/lircd.conf` and `/storage/.config/lirc_options.conf` with needed changes.
+The embedded files can be overridden at boot time by creating `/storage/.config/lircd.conf` and `/storage/.config/lirc_options.conf` with needed changes.

 In LibreELEC `lircd-uinput` reads decoded LIRC events from `/run/lirc/lircd.socket` and translates these to Linux input events via the Linux uinput driver.
 The Linux input events from lircd-uinput are then picked up by `eventlircd` and fed to Kodi as LIRC events via the `/run/lirc/lircd` socket.